infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `saveRowHeight` {boolean} If set row height will be saved to local storage.
 - `saveSortOrder` {boolean} If set column sort order will be saved to local storage.
 - `saveUserSettings` {boolean} If set all settings will be saved to local storage.
+- `editable` {boolean} If true in addition to adding editors to columns the data grid is editable.
+- `editNextOnEnterPress` {boolean} If enabled when editing using <kbd>ENTER</kbd> will finish editing and start editing the same cell in next row and <kbd>SHIFT + ENTER</kbd> will edit the previous row.

 ## Column Settings (General)